Log In

 Another challenge is not only making these educated guesses on how to optimize for the second part of the year, while also trying to find ways to even out our seasonality within the business.
 Wholesale has allowed us to counteract that, and in some ways also leaning into other gifting seasons, so that not so much rides on decisions made at the start of the year.
 That will then in turn come to fruition in the second part of the year.

-What are some of the marketing peaks you create throughout the year outside of Black Friday & Cyber Monday?
+What are some of the marketing peaks you create throughout the year?

 Courtney: Of course Black Friday and Cyber Monday are huge.
 Prime day is Amazon's way to counteract seasonality.
 In turn, brands can lean into July and October, so there are some peaks there.
 We do smaller sales around holidays like the Fourth of July, and Memorial Day happens to fall on Nori’s birthday.
 So those are our biggest sales of the season, outside of Q4.